0-theone/HackeRrank/README.md

-# HackerRank
+# HackerRankCancel changes
-I'm obsessed with this Challenges
+- I'm obsessed with these Challenges
-Solved exercices from HackerRank
+- Solved exercices from HackerRank